Matilija Dam Ecosystem

 Matilija Canyon Outreach

 Matilija Canyon Outreach Ventura County Watershed Protection District (WPD) staff attended the annual Matilija Canyon Property Owners Association meeting on Saturday morning, November 8, 2025.
 Staff spoke to residents one-on-one, collected contact information for future outreach, and made a presentation to the group about MDERP.
-The main focus of the…
+The main focus of the presentation was the need to…

 Read more